armijnhemel/compliance-scripts/copyright-statements/README.md

 Script that takes a JSON output file from ScanCode, plus a directory path, and generates a simple copyright notices file.
 This is a very rough proof of concept script.

 The following should be noted: this script only processes what ScanCode reports.
 If there is a bug in ScanCode, or if the output from ScanCode is not complete because it does not recognize for example a copyright statement or author statement, then it will not magically appear in the report.
+It should be noted that ScanCode will not catch every copyright/author statement.

 ScanCode can be found here: